 Our processing of your personal data requires a legal basis.
 By law, we are allowed to process your personal data described above in Section 4 based on the following legal bases:

 For purpose 1, the processing is necessary for our legitimate interest pursuant to GDPR article 6. litra f. the legitimate interest is to enable you to access content on our website and to protect the network security, confidentiality, integrity and accessibility of information present in our solution.

+For purpose 2, you have consented to the processing for the purpose of evaluating your submission.

-For purpose 2, the processing is necessary for our legitimate interest pursuant to GDPR article 6. litra f.
+For purpose 3, the processing is necessary for our legitimate interest pursuant to GDPR article 6. litra f.
 The legitimate interest is to ensure that Novo Nordisk’s software solutions are continuously developed to suit the user’s needs.